 I am shocked by my most recent accomplishment.
 I started a project, and actually finished it!
 One Monday night, I was hanging out in our guest bedroom and randomly moved the bed to the opposite wall.
 I instantly loved it and decided it was time for a full decor refresh.
-I am excited to collaborate with two businesses for this guest bedroom reveal!
-Be sure to visit us on Instagram for an upcoming giveaway with Collected for the Home and Ryn Miller Botanicals.
+Read on to see how you can update your guest bedroom decor with these affordable finds.

 With the holidays just around the corner, it’s the perfect time to spruce up some of the spaces in your home.
 The guest bedroom is a great place to start because it doesn’t quite function like the rest of the rooms in your home.